VirtoCommerce/vc-platform/docs/v2.0/dev_docs/Getting-Started/Installation-Guide/Installing-on-Windows/02-installation-windows-on-premises-precompiled-binaries.md

 ﻿# Manual Installation with Precompiled Binaries
-This section explains how to install Virto Commerce in the demo mode on a Windows based PC.
+This section explains how to install Virto Commerce on a Windows based PC.

 ## Downloading Precompiled Platform Version
 To download the precompiled files, navigate to the [Releases](https://github.com/VirtoCommerce/vc-platform/releases "https://github.com/VirtoCommerce/vc-platform/releases") section of our public GitHub repository.

-Locate the *VirtoCommerce.Platform.3.x.x.zip* file.
-This file already has the website built and can be run without any additional compilation.
+Locate the *VirtoCommerce.Platform.3.x.x.zip* archive, which already has the website built and can be run without any additional compilation.
 The source code, however, is not included.

-Unpack the zipped file to a local directory, e.g., *C:\vc-platform-3*.
+Unpack the zipped archive to a local directory, e.g., `C:\vc-platform-3`.
 That's it, you've got a directory with the precompiled platform files.

 ## Updating Settings File
 Once you have downloaded and unpacked the files, you will need to adjust the settings.
-Open the *appsettings.json* file in your text editor and change the *VirtoCommerce* node in the *ConnectionStrings* section.
+Open the *appsettings.json* file in your text editor and change the `VirtoCommerce` string in the `ConnectionStrings` section.

 *Note: The provided user must have enough permissions to create a new database.*